 Highway Construction Best Management Practices and Lessons Learned

-This presentation identifies best management practices implemented on an Ontario highway project that consists of 32 km of roadwork, 33 stream crossings, and 10 stream re-alignments totaling approximately 3 km.
+This presentation identifies best management practices (BMPs) implemented on an Ontario highway project comprising 32 km of roadwork, 33 stream crossings and 10 stream re-alignments totaling approximately 3 km.

-1. To explain the value and challenges of developing site-specific plans for erosion and sediment control and drainage and stormwater management.
+1. To explain the value and challenges of developing site-specific plans for erosion and sediment control and drainage and stormwater management

-2.To identify how good construction sequencing can vastly improve erosion sediment control on projects.
+2.To identify how good construction sequencing can vastly improve erosion sediment control on projects

 3. To promote contractor awareness of BMPs and explore how to effectively work with them to achieve the same goal.

 ABOUT THE PRESENTER

-Shea Hamilton is an Environmental Engineer with CRH Canada Inc., currently acting as the Assistant Environmental Manager on the 407 Phase 2 project.
+Shea Hamilton is an environmental engineer with CRH Canada Inc., currently acting as the assistant environmental manager on the 407 Phase 2 project.

-He has experience as an environmental specialist on multiple major transit projects in the GTA.
+Shea has experience as an environmental specialist on multiple major transit projects in the GTA.
 His current role requires extensive work with erosion and sediment control techniques on a major scale.